-The Thank You Sheffield Children’s Hospital bear, created by acclaimed Sheffield artist and Hallam hon doc Pete McKee, is located in Hallam Square on Arundel Gate; British designer and Hallam alumna Morag Myerscough’s Sunny bear is based at Hallam’s collegiate campus off Ecclesall Road, and Sheffield creative designer Thoughts Make Things’ bear Bear’s Dream is outside the Advanced Wellbeing Research Centre at the Sheffield Olympic Legacy Park.
+The Thank You Sheffield Children’s Hospital bear, created by acclaimed Sheffield artist and Hallam hon doc Pete McKee, is located in Hallam Square on Arundel Gate; British designer Morag Myerscough’s Sunny bear is based at Hallam’s collegiate campus off Ecclesall Road, and Sheffield creative designer Thoughts Make Things’ bear Bear’s Dream is outside the Advanced Wellbeing Research Centre at the Sheffield Olympic Legacy Park.

 Pete McKee said: “When it came to naming my bear I wanted to incorporate a message into the title: Thank You Sheffield Children’s Hospital.
 This bear represents the feelings of love and gratitude felt by us parents who have ever needed to use their amazing services.
 We thank you for looking after those most precious to us.
 We love you NHS.”